 Having missed church I took some time to seek the Lord and in tears of frustration and disappointment I sought His leading.
 I wanted to go to Nigeria but most of all I wanted to know if it was His will or was it just my desire that was driving me on.
 I recognised I was once again trying to do it in my strength and not just trusting the Lord to open the way if that was His will.
 I had tried my utmost to do all in my power to have the papers ready by Monday but it seemed I was being blocked at every turn.
 It was now time to hand it all over to the Lord.
 I do believe we need to do what we can eg. Filling out the forms and collecting all the necessary requirements but I had done all and I was out of options.
 During this time of waiting on the Lord.
 I had a thought or should I say the Lord dropped a thought into my mind.
 Why don’t I go to Uganda first?
 Yes, why not!
 I didn’t have to go to Nigeria first.
 I had already planned to visit Uganda and the Wakisa Ministries on route home so why not before I visit Nigeria.

-I switched the computer back on to search if I needed30 tree with thorns a visa and what requirements I needed.
+I switched the computer back on to search if I needed a visa and what requirements I needed.
 Because I was in South Africa google presumed I was South African, I had trouble finding the requirement for an Aussie passport holder.
 Finally I found the link for the Ugandan High Commission in Pretoria and the information I was looking for with a link to the forms which I could print out.
 With these forms my passport, a passport size photo, and money for the visa I could submit them at the High Commission and receive a visa in 7 working days!
 Wow!
 What an easy process compared to the Nigerian application!
 As I was taking the bus to White River today I decided I’d take the forms with me, fill them out then return later to submit them.
 God willing during this time I will have heard from the Nigerian support team, who may have a solution to my payment method.

 My bags where packed by the time Marené return to pick me up for the fellowship spit roast being put on after church.
 I was exhausted and enjoyed just vegging out and zone out as everyone around me spoke Afrikaan.
 I had the peace of the Lord again.